 Cut The Grass

 Perhaps the most obvious thing to do of all – cut the grass!
+The seeds you planted in your garden will have a much cleaner space to grow too.
 After all, we haven’t been able to mow it whilst the weather has been so wet and it is probably looking a little overgrown!
 Get it cut whilst the weather is nice so you can truly enjoy the benefits.

 Give It A Makeover